ldilan6/PenaltyKick/README.md

 Click on the install with Hub option.

+Now you must add the iOS module.
+Do this by opening the Unity Hub then click on the Installs tab, there click on your games engines three dots.
+Click on add modules, then check iOS build support, click done and install.

 Next step is to download the latest version of Xcode. https://apps.apple.com/us/app/xcode/id497799835?mt=12

 Once those two software packages are downloaded, you will then download this project ZIP to your computer and save it to whatever folder you wish.